 12.6 At the end of Semester A and Semester B, or for part-time students on the completion of the second of these two semesters, students' GPAs are calculated.
-Where a student over that period has (i) earned 12 credit units or more, (ii) achieved a GPA of 3.70 or above, and (iii) not failed any course, the student is placed on the Dean's List.
+Where a student over that period has (i) earned 12 credit units or more from courses taken at the University, (ii) achieved a GPA of 3.70 or above, (iii) not failed any course, and (iv) subject to the Dean's endorsement, the student is placed on the Dean's List.